ahkagez/ahkagez/README.md

 I am a Multiplatform Application Development (DAM) student in Mallorca, currently learning Java, MySQL, HTML, CSS, and XML.
 I am passionate about computing and programming, always exploring new technologies.

 <h3>🎮 Game Development</h3>
-<p>As a hobby, I develop video games using Unity and Sbox.</p>
+<p>As a hobby, I develop video games using Unity and Sbox.
-<p>In Unity, I work in a team creating games just for fun, without official releases.</p>
+In Unity, I work in a team creating games just for fun, without official releases.
-<p>In Sbox, I have been exploring this new engine since 2023, testing its graphics engine and pushing its limits.</p>
+In Sbox, I have been exploring this new engine since 2023, testing its graphics engine and pushing its limits.</p>

 <h3>🎨 Editing & Modeling</h3>
 <p>I also enjoy photo and video editing, using tools like Photoshop and Premiere Pro.
 Additionally, I experiment with Blender for 3D modeling and animation.</p>